 Before coming to the Bar, Marianne worked for an MP in the House of Commons and for Hanover Communications, a PR firm with expertise in public affairs consultancy.

-Marianne is developing a strong and diverse practice in Employment and Discrimination Law.
-She has considerable experience representing clients in the Employment Tribunal, including preliminary and multiple-day hearings, in unfair dismissal, discrimination, whistleblowing, redundancy, holiday pay, equal pay and TUPE claims, in which she is frequently against more senior counsel.
-She also has extensive experience of representing clients in the EAT in unfair dismissal and discrimination appeals, in which she has appeared unled against a leading silk.
+Marianne practises all areas of Employment and Discrimination Law.
+She has considerable experience representing clients in the Employment Tribunal, including high-value multiple-day hearings, in which she is frequently against more senior counsel.
+She also has significant experience of representing clients in the EAT in unfair dismissal and discrimination appeals, in which she has appeared unled against a leading silk.